 It is usually undisputed that homelessness in general and unsheltered homelessness, specifically, is at crisis levels in some communities.
-While homelessness overall saw a slight decrease of 9% from 2015 to 2019, unsheltered homelessness increased a full 22% in the same time frame.
-Since the 2020 Covid-19 pandemic, homelessness has grown about 1% with notable increases in rural areas, and more than doubling in Delaware, Vermont, Louisiana and Maine.
+While homelessness overall saw a slight decrease of 9% from 2015 to 2019, unsheltered homelessness increased a full 22% in the same time frame.4

-Previous studies show that mortality rate, disease, and hospitalization rates are all higher among the unsheltered homeless population than the general population,6 and the direct and indirect cost to a community of caring for the unsheltered homeless can be staggering.
+Previous studies show that mortality rate, disease, and hospitalization rates are all higher among the unsheltered homeless population than the general population,5 and the direct and indirect cost to a community of caring for the unsheltered homeless can be staggering.
 Direct costs can include social services, law enforcement, health care and emergency services and cleanup costs, but indirect costs are often overlooked.

 Sanitation, health and safety issues affect the usability and perception of a community.
-Cleaning and preventative issues such as removal of park benches, fencing, and architectural modifications are often indirect costs attempting to discourage unsheltered encampments.7
+Cleaning and preventative issues such as removal of park benches, fencing, and architectural modifications are often indirect costs attempting to discourage unsheltered encampments.6

 For example, between 2012 and 2017, the California Department of Transportation spent nearly \$30 million on cleanup costs associated with encampments - \$10 million just in 2017.
-On the other hand, in 2015 the Los Angeles Police Department estimated that they spent \$54 to \$87 million on law enforcement responses to homelessness.8 That is a wide monetary range but not quite quantifiable.
+On the other hand, in 2015 the Los Angeles Police Department estimated that they spent \$54 to \$87 million on law enforcement responses to homelessness.7 That is a wide monetary range but not quite quantifiable.
 Suffice it to say, each community should evaluate the expense of caring for its unsheltered homeless, but it is usually a significant amount.

-Communities find themselves investing in initiatives such as "Housing First", helping the unsheltered find initial permanent supportive housing, and then working to meet their social, mental and physical needs.
-Housing is acquired by building or arrangements with existing landlords and funded through state and federal programs.
-This approach seems to be quite successful in housing individuals, but according to a recent study it is not decreasing the number or presence of homeless people in the community.
-More importantly, the unsheltered homeless population must have the desire to be sheltered.
+Communities find themselves investing in initiatives such as "Housing First", helping the unsheltered find initial permanent supportive housing, and then working to meet their social, mental and physical needs.8 Housing is acquired by building or arrangements with existing landlords and funded through state and federal programs.
+This approach seems to be quite successful in housing individuals, but according to a recent study it is not decreasing the number or presence of homeless people in the community.10 More importantly, the unsheltered homeless population must have the desire to be sheltered.

 According to the Urban Institute December 2020 report on Unsheltered Homelessness, an analysis of 64,000 surveys from 15 communities showed the average unsheltered homeless person said they had been away from stable housing for 2,632 days - over 7 years.
-Those in shelters had been out of stable housing on average just over one year.
-There is no magic wand that will eliminate unsheltered homelessness overnight.
+Those in shelters had been out of stable housing on average just over one year.9 There is no magic wand that will eliminate unsheltered homelessness overnight.